 Although we use appropriate security measures once we have received your personal information, the transmission of information over the internet is never completely secure.
 We do our best to protect personal information, but we cannot guarantee the security of information transmitted to our website, so any transmission is at the user’s own risk.
 However, any payment card details (such as credit or debit cards) we receive on our website are passed securely to our payment processing provider according to the Payment Card Industry Security Standards.

 If you apply to work at the Save the Children, we will only use the information you give us to process your application and to monitor recruitment statistics.
-If we want to disclose information to someone outside the Save the Children - for example, if we need a reference, or need to get a ‘disclosure’ from the Criminal Records Bureau - we will make sure we tell you beforehand, unless we are required to disclose this information by law.
+If we want to disclose information to someone outside the Save the Children - for example, if we need a reference, plan to use an external supplier to run background checks or need to get a ‘disclosure’ from the Disclosure and Barring Service (DBS) - we will make sure we tell you beforehand, unless we are required to disclose this information by law.

 When recruiting for a post based in another country, Save the Children will sometimes need to transfer your personal information to that country to progress the recruitment.
 It may be that that country does not provide the same level of data protection as in the European Economic Area.